You Made it!

 Instead, I’m here to be the summer breeze to your stuffy inbox.

-I have created this ‘report’ to be an endless scroll of entertainment and education that will help you build your personal brand no matter where you’re starting from and what your thought leadership goals are.
+I have created this guide to be an endless scroll of entertainment and education that will help you build your personal brand no matter where you’re starting from and what your goals are.

-Now I may not be able to wow you as much as a Cirque du soleil show or Meow Wolf installation can, but hopefully the scroll format will allow you to find your flow and sink into each Act.
+Now I may not be able to wow you as much as a Cirque du Soleil show can, but hopefully the one-page, scroll format will allow you to find your flow and sink into each Act.

 Below are hyperlinks to each Act if you’re feeling too jittery to devour this in order (I get it… I’m already 3 espressos in as I write this).